gvestmann/crypt/README.md

  yarn
  ```

- and then start the server with:
+Once that's done, start the servers.
+And remember, in **both** folders.

  ```bash
  npm start